 I love tasty meals prepared in a wok.
-In the Asian kitchen, woks play a dominant role and steam-cooking is an ancient Chinese cooking tradition.
+In the Asian kitchen, a wok plays a dominant role and steam-cooking is an ancient Chinese tradition.
 For steaming, special bamboo (see picture above!) or metal steamer baskets can be stacked on top of a wok.
-You just fill the basket with vegetables, meat or fish, cover it and let it rest above boiling water.
+You just fill the basket with vegetables, cuts of meat or fish, cover it and let it rest above a small amount of boiling water.

 But that is not all.
-Besides steam cooking, you can also stir-fry and broil in a wok.
-Stir-frying needs just a few minutes.
-Due to the high temperature in the wok, food is ready very quickly and keeps its ingredients and flavor.
+Besides this gentle cooking technique, you can also stir-fry and broil in a wok at high temperature using e.g. rapeseed oil.
+Stir-frying needs just a few minutes and is still more favorable than deep-frying.
+Due to the high heat in the wok, food is ready very quickly and keeps its ingredients and flavor.

 A good old pressure cooker works with steam heat as well.
-Again, vitamins and minerals are kept intact as it requires very little water and time.
+Again, vitamins and minerals are kept in place as it requires very little water and time.
 The steam is put in a sealed vessel under high pressure; this accelerates the cooking process manifoldly.
-Pressure cooking is also a very gentle method and perfect suitable for vegetables and fish, but also for meat.
+Pressure cooking is also a very gentle method and perfectly suitable for vegetables, but also for fish and meat.

-I always cook my potatoes for my German potato salad as well as red beets in a pressure cooker to speed up cooking time.
-Stews and soups that would usually take hours to simmer on the stove can be ready in 15 minutes; potatoes are ready in five and most vegetables and beans in about three minutes.
+I always cook my potatoes for my mustard potato salad as well as beetroots in a pressure cooker to save some time in the kitchen.
+Stews and soups that would usually take hours to simmer on the stove can be ready in 15 minutes; potatoes are ready in ten and most vegetables in about five minutes.

-Baby Steps: How to incorporate healthy cooking methods into your weekly clean eating diet
+Baby Steps: How to incorporate steeming into your weekly meal plan

-The following simple 4-step habit change will help you automate healthy cooking methods.
-You want make it a habit to cook a steamed dish once per week.
+The following simple 4-step habit change will help you automate this healthy method.
+You want to make it a habit to cook a steamed dish once per week.
 Again, use your weekly meal plan as a trigger.

-Step 1: Research some simple clean eating recipes for steaming like described above.
+- Research some simple vegetable recipes for steaming like described above.

-Step 4: When steam-cooking for several weeks, reward yourself with a new wok, pasta pot, steamer basket or pressure cooker.
-It should be something that is missing in your kitchen helping you sticking to healthier cooking methods.
+- When steam-cooking for several weeks, reward yourself with a new wok, pasta pot, steamer basket or pressure cooker.
+It should be something that is missing in your kitchen helping you sticking to healthier habits.

 With sautéing, a bit of liquid is heated, the food is added and quickly cooked with covered lid.
 In place of oil, you can use low sodium-broth or water.
 It is a healthy preparation method for small pieces of food like vegetables, fish or meat.

-Stir-frying in a wok, boiling, pouching or grilling are other healthy cooking methods.
-But, in my opinion, nothing beats steam-cooking or sautéing.
+Stir-frying in a wok, boiling, poaching or grilling, are other healthy methods.
+But, in my opinion, nothing beats steaming or sautéing.
 Especially with grilling foods, some health risks are associated.
 Enjoy your grilled foods rarely, or only on special occasions, and you should be fine.